ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 </br>

-As mentioned earlier, the mood level can be anywhere between -5 to +5 (on a real line).
+As mentioned earlier, the mood level can be anywhere between -5 to +5.

 The update rule is that whatever mood Kiki and Bouba start with, they calm towards the neutral mood at their own rates.
 So this update rule uses a **parameter** called **calm down rate**.